Evolutionary Thought Before Darwin

 2.1 Cartesian History of Nature

-The re-introduction of Greek and Roman atomism in the Renaissance, with the recovery (1417) and printing (1473) of Lucretius’ philosophical poem On the Nature of Things, introduced to a literate European audience a series of influential cosmological speculations that included a naturalistic account of the origin of species integrated into a non-teleological materialist cosmology that contrasted markedly with the received Scholastic, Aristotelian, and Augustinian-Platonic traditions.
-Into the eighteenth century, these speculations, and those drawn from other atomist sources (see the entry on natural philosophy in the Renaissance), were often in the background of novel early modern reflections on species origins and their possible transformation in time throughout the eighteenth century (Bowler 2003: chp.
+The re-introduction of Greek and Roman atomism in the Renaissance, with the recovery (1417) and printing (1473) of Lucretius’s philosophical poem On the Nature of Things (Lucretius, ), introduced to a literate European audience a series of influential cosmological speculations that included a naturalistic account of the origin of species integrated into a non-teleological materialist cosmology that contrasted markedly with the received Scholastic, Aristotelian, and Augustinian-Platonic traditions.
+Into the eighteenth century, these speculations, and those drawn from other atomist sources (see the entry on natural philosophy in the Renaissance), were often in the background of novel early modern reflections on species origins and their possible transformation in time (Bowler 2003: chp.
 2; Oldroyd 1996; Greene 1959).

 A new starting point in systematic reflections on the origin of the earth and living beings, showing both some similarity and also major differences from atomist speculations, dates specifically from the synthesis of natural philosophy and metaphysics put forth by René Descartes (1596–1650) in his Principia philosophiae (1st ed.
 1644; 2nd ed.
 1647).
 This treatise expanded and summarized issues he had developed earlier in Le Monde (The World, or Treatise on Light), a work published only posthumously in 1664, with an improved edition appearing in 1677.

 Descartes’s speculations conveyed to his successors at least two issues relevant to the origin and history of living species.
-First, by presenting the historical account of the origin of the solar system and the world as a counterfactual hypothesis, a means of understanding the history of nature that was adapted to the limitations of the human mind, rather than as a literally true account, Descartes provided the option of a purely fictionalist reading of historical science that persisted into the nineteenth century (Sloan 2006a).
+First, by presenting the historical account of the origin of the solar system and the world as a counterfactual hypothesis, a means of understanding the history of nature adapted to the limitations of the human mind, rather than as a literally true account, Descartes developed the grounds for a purely fictionalist reading of historical science that persisted into the nineteenth century (Sloan 2006a).
 Second, the integration of living beings into the new natural philosophy of mechanistic naturalism was left unresolved.
 If anything, Descartes’s reflections accentuated the problem of providing a naturalistic explanation of the origins of living beings.

 Two traditions can be traced in the wake of Descartes’s reflections.
 Beginning with the De solido intra solidum naturaliter contento dissertationis prodromus of 1669 by the Danish Cartesian Nicholas Steno (1638–86), efforts commenced to draw the historical origins of living beings into the Cartesian cosmology, in this case primarily by granting that fossils were the remains of once existing organisms on an earth that had formed historically.
-There was, however, no effort made to account for the origins of these beings on Cartesian principles (Rudwick 1972).
+There was, however, no effort made to account for the origins of these beings on Cartesian principles (Steno 1669 , Rudwick 1972, 2005).

 2.2 Mechanism, Pre-existence Theory and Species Fixity

 In its seventeenth-century context, the issue of species origins also involved debates over the possibility of the spontaneous generation of forms (Roger 1963 [1997: chp.
 2]).
-The experimental refutations by Francesco Redi (1626–67) of theories of origin relying on abiogenesis, such as those proposed by Thomas Burnet, weakened, but did not destroy, the belief in spontaneous generation.
-Evidence for spontaneous generation could always be explained by appeal to Augustine’s theory of the pre-existent “seeds” or “germs”.
+The apparent experimental refutations by Francesco Redi (1626–1667) of spontaneous generation theory weakened, but did not destroy the foundations of Burnet’s theory.
+Evidence for spontaneous generation could always be explained by appeal to Augustine’s theory of the pre- existent “seeds” or “germs”.

 These empirical difficulties with both the main inherited theories of generation as well as with the new “mechanistic” alternative accounts of embryogenesis of Gassendi, Highmore, and Descartes produced a conceptual crisis within the program of universal mechanism that suggested that universal mechanism could not deal causally with one of the most important issues in the philosophy of nature.
 Another solution needed to be found.